aixcc-public/crs-sandbox/README.md

 - docker >= 24.0.5
 - docker-compose >= 2.26.1
 - GNU make >= 4.3

-- kind >= 0.23.0 (for running local kubernetes clusters in docker)
+(optional for local kubernetes testing)

+- k3s >= v1.29.5
+- nfs-common >= 1:2.6.3ubuntu1
+- open-iscsi >= 2.1.8-1ubuntu2

+We've added a Makefile target `make install` which will setup the required dependencies.
+This is the exact same target used by the GitHub workflow evaluator.

 Additionally, you will need permissions to interact with the Docker daemon.
 Typically this means adding your user to the `docker` group.

 ### Working with Docker-in-Docker